CLIMATE - SOIL - BALTIC SEA - BIODIVERSITY

 Carbon Action platform brings together and conducts scientific research to enhance soil carbon sequestration and improve climate impacts of agriculture.
 The platform contains multiple research projects and a multi-disciplinary network of researchers.

 The research work includes collaboration with farmers to develop regenerative agricultural practices that enhance carbon sequestration.
 An important objective is to develop a practical quantification and verification system of carbon sequestration and climate impacts by combining various measurements and modeling.
 Soil and microbial analyses, plant diversity measurements, atmospheric measurements and modeling are used to study fluxes and sequestration of carbon at study sites.
 Nutrient retention and nutritional quality of the agricultural products are also studied.
 Economical and policy analyses are carried out to develop feasible, effective and practical solutions of carbon farming.

 The scientific research in Carbon Action is coordinated by the Finnish Meteorological Institute.
-LUKE, SYKE and the University of Helsinki are taking part in the research network, which is developed and expanded with science workshops and discussions.
-The network is open by nature and new researchers conducting studies on the topic are welcomed to join.
+Natural Resources Institute Finland LUKE, Finnish Environment Institute SYKE, University of Helsinki, University of Tampere, University of Zürich and Ruralia Institute are partners in the research network.
+The network has wide international collaboration contacts.
+The network is open by nature and welcomes new partners.

-Head of Climate System Research Unit, Research Professor
+Research Professor, Head of Climate System Research Unit

 Finnish Meteorological Institute